k06a/CroptateView/README.md

 ## License

-ABCropRotateView is available under the MIT license.
+CroptateView is available under the MIT license.
 See the LICENSE file for more info.